HouzuoGuo/hzgl-air-bridge/README.md

 Be aware that every time you *change* the Apple account two-factor authentication phone number, the Apple-internal authentication method ID increments by 1, the ID begins at `0` for a newly created Apple account.
-The image contains a hard-coded authentication method ID of `1` (i.e. pick the 2nd 2FA method), if this does not work for youthis is not your case, inspect the web requests & responses from the image's log output to determine the correct ID, then change the source code of `pypush_gsa_icloud.py` in the image.
+The `hzgl/air-bridge-ws` image contains a hard-coded authentication method ID of `1` (i.e. pick the 2nd 2FA method), if this does not work for you, please inspect the web requests & responses during the login process, determine the correct method ID, and change the source code of `pypush_gsa_icloud.py` in the image.

 #### To start over